Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 Ecwid provides a merchant with a built-in CSS customization tool in their control panel in the 'Design' section: Ecwid automatically loads the CSS code entered by user in their storefront.
 This allows merchants to customize their store look and feel flexibly.
 See also ["How to change Ecwid design"](http://help.ecwid.com/customer/portal/articles/1083332-how-to-change-ecwid-design) article in our knowledge base.

 Ecwid API allows you to do the same in more convenient way: you simply specify the URL of file with your custom CSS code and Ecwid automatically loads that code in the user storefront.
 So you don't need to put the CSS on user site manually or ask them to do that.

+## Store-specific custom CSS
+You may want to apply different CSS codes depending on the store your application is loaded.
+For example, if your application provides new design themes for merchant storefront, you may need to give a merchant ability to choose the theme they want to enable and change the applied CSS code according to their choice.

+In such cases, you will need to use custom JS files to dynamically detect merchant store ID and load different styles depending on the user store ID.
+See [Custom JavaScript](#custom-javascript) for details.